viperproject/gobra-book/src/basic-array.md

 main.getItem(...)
         /home/gobra/array.go:20
 ```
-Note that Go is memory safe and checks if the index is in range
+Note that Go is memory safe and checks if the index is in range.
-as opposed to C [^1] where out-of-bounds accesses are *Undefined Behavior*.

 Now if we check the program with Gobra we can find the error statically at **verification time**.
 ``` go